DUNE-DAQ/runconf-ui/docs/quick_start.md

 Currently provided detectors are `np02` and `np04`.

-The app can be booted in three modes (`-t`): `local`, `remote` or `emulation`.
+The app can be booted in two modes (`-t`): `local` or `remote`.
 Remote and emulation mode require the ops and base repositories to be provided as well as the name of the configuration file (containing a `Session`) you wish to use.

 ### Options